AFRL-ARES/Ares.Toolkit.Modbus/README.md

 - `ModbusServerException`: The device returned a protocol error (includes Function Code and Exception Code).
 - `ModbusTimeoutException`: The device failed to respond within the expected timeframe.
 - `ModbusException`: General communication or framing errors.

+## CLEARANCE
+Distribution A. Approved for public release: distribution unlimited.
+AFRL-2025-5329